tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 INSERT INTO Movies (Title, Id, Release_Year) VALUES ('Title', 1, 1988);
 ```

+**Breaking changes.** In order to improve the v1.0 release the following methods and properties were renamed:

-Breaking changes.
-The following methods were renamed in IKSqlDbRestApiClient interface:
+IKSqlDbRestApiClient interface:
 ```
 | v.0.11.0                      | v1.0.0                        |
 |-----------------------------------------------------------|---|